-Considering going solar but not sure where to start?
-Solar Choice has put together the following 'Solar Power 101' series as a reference intended mainly for our residential customers who would like to give themselves a fundamental understanding of solar photovoltaics (PV) technology itself and the incentives that Australian Federal and State governments have in place to support its uptake--as well as how Solar Choice can assist in making an well-informed decision.
+For those considering installing a solar power system but aren’t sure where to start, Solar Choice has put together the following ‘Solar Power 101’ series as a reference intended mainly for our residential solar PV customers.
+The below aims to give anyone who is interested a fundamental understanding of solar photovoltaics (PV) technology itself, as well as the incentives that Australian Federal and State governments have in place to support its uptake.

 Solar Choice's commercial wing manages tenders for a wide range of large-scale solar power installations and multi-installation roll-outs.
 We also have a devoted team of residential solar PV system brokers, who provide our customers who are looking for smaller systems (generally 1.5 - 10 kilowatts) with free, unbiased advice about their options, as well as free and instant Solar Quote Comparisons.
 Our Solar Quote Comparisons will give you a snapshot of the market in your area, comparing up to 7 different installers who install residential-scale systems in that customer's area.